dsherret/console-static-text/README.md

 measures words to handle wrapping and has some console resizing support.
 Example use might be for displaying progress bars or rendering selections.

-<video alt="Video showing a bunch of progress bars outputting while the user is making selections." autoplay muted loop playsinline src="videos/example_output.mp4"></video>
+<video alt="Video showing a bunch of progress bars outputting while the user is making selections." controls muted loop playsinline src="videos/example_output.mp4"></video>

 ## Example